ryanmoran/explorations/0004-skaffold/README.md

 application is built so that it reloads the changes or rebuilds the app on each change.

-#### How can Paketo Buildpacks support File Sync?
+#### How can Paketo Buildpacks support Auto File Sync?

-(This is subject to validation by experimentation)

-Paketo buildpacks have to:
+Paketo buildpacks have to do the following functions:

 - Check if `GOOGLE_DEVMODE` variable is set.
   - If not set:
     - Usual worflow setting start commands etc.